 Zoom in or out.
-Double-tap, or pinch and spread a photo.
+Double-tap, or pinch a photo.
 When you zoom in, you can drag to see other parts of the photo.

 Play a video.
 Tap ▶.
-To toggle between full screen and fit-to-screen, double-tap the display.
+To toggle between full screen and fit-to-screen, double-tap the screen.

 Play a slideshow.
-While viewing a photo, tap 1, then tap Slideshow.
+While viewing a photo, tap $\Box$ , then tap Slideshow.
 Select options, then tap Start Slideshow.
 To stop the slideshow, tap the screen.
 To set other slideshow options, go to Settings > Photos & Camera.

-To stream a slideshow or video to a TV, see AirPlay on page 38.
+To stream a slideshow or video to a TV, see AirPlay on page 35.